kamalkashyap13/englishgyani/README.md

 # englishgyani
-Englishgyani an english learning platform, where curosity for knowledge will help user in acquiring language tools.
+Englishgyani an english learning platform, where curiosity for knowledge will help user in acquiring language tools.